 Your Guide To Getting An FHA Loan With A Non-Occupant Co-Borrower

-FHA loans have flexible qualification standards with a low down payment requirement, making them a good option for many first-time and repeat home buyers.
-This holds true even if you have a few dings on your credit.
-One of the ways to improve your chances of qualifying is by adding a co-signer, or what’s known as a non-occupant co-borrower.
-Today, we’ll go over FHA non-occupant co-borrower guidelines.
+FHA loans have flexible qualification standards and a low down payment requirement.
+This makes them a good option for many first-time and repeat home buyers even if you have a few dings on your credit.
+One way to further improve your chances of qualifying is by adding an individual known as a non-occupant or non-occupying co-borrower.

 The FHA allows non-occupying co-borrowers to make the qualification process easier for first-time home buyers and others applying for an FHA loan.
-The lender will consider both the borrower’s and co-borrower’s financial and residential requirements for the mortgage application.
+The lender will consider both the borrower’s and non-occupying co-borrower’s financial and residential requirements when evaluating the mortgage application.

 How A Co-Borrower Works For An FHA Loan

-The biggest thing to know as a co-borrower is that you’re considered equally responsible for the loan regardless of whether you live in the home or not.
-This means that if the primary occupying client fails to make payments on the, you can be held legally and financially responsible for the loan.
-This means that if they default, it can impact your credit among other effects.
+If you’re thinking of becoming a co-borrower, be aware that you’ll be equally responsible for the loan regardless of whether you live in the home.
+If the primary occupying client fails to make payments on the property, you can be held legally and financially responsible for the loan.
+This means that if the main borrower defaults, it can impact your credit and have other negative effects.

 FHA Guidelines For Non-Occupying Co-Borrowers

-Anyone who qualifies based on a very short list of legal requirements can be a non-occupying co-borrower.
-However, there are advantages to having that co-borrower be a family member.
+Anyone who qualifies for a mortgage based on a very short list of legal requirements can be a non-occupying co-borrower.
+However, having that co-borrower be a family member has its advantages.

-Normally, if you’re just doing a co-borrowing transaction with a nonrelative, the FHA requires that you have a 25% down payment.
+If you’re using a co-borrower in a transaction with a non-relative, the FHA requires that you make a 25% down payment.
 For a refinance, you’ll need to have 25% equity in the property.
-If you’re borrowing in conjunction with a family member, you can make the normal minimum down payment of 3.5% as long as your credit score is 580 or higher.
+If you’re borrowing in conjunction with a family member, though, you can make the standard FHA minimum down payment of 3.5% as long as your credit score is 580 or higher.

-For the purposes of your mortgage eligibility, the FHA defines a family member as the following:
+For the purposes of your mortgage eligibility, the FHA defines a family member as one of the following:

-- Child (includes stepchildren, foster children and those legally adopted)
+- A child (includes step-children, foster children and those legally adopted)

-Finally, the maximum financing of 3.5% when the non-occupying co-borrower is a family member only applies to single-unit homes.
-If your property has 2 – 4 units, the minimum down payment is 25%.
+Finally, the 3.5% down payment requirement when the non-occupying co-borrower is a family member only applies to single-unit homes.
+If your property has two to four units, the minimum down payment is 25%.

 Requirements For FHA Non-Occupying Co-Borrowers

-Being a non-occupying co-borrower involves meeting a couple of basic requirements to be a nonoccupant co-borrower.
-These include being a U.S. citizen or having a primary residence in the U.S. Additionally, they have to sign the mortgage note and be jointly responsible for the loan.
-Beyond that, there are several guidelines related to financial profile including the following:
+Being a non-occupying co-borrower involves meeting a couple of basic requirements.
+These include being a U.S. citizen and having a primary residence in the U.S. Additionally, you’ll have to sign the mortgage note and be jointly responsible for the loan.
+Beyond that, you must meet several requirements related to your financial profile.
+They include the following:

 - DTI: Depending on your credit score, DTI could matter in a couple of ways.
 If you have a score of 580 – 620, your mortgage payment can’t be more than 38% of your pretax income.
 You’ll also need total debt payments (mortgage payment and all other debt) that are no higher than 45%.
-If both borrowers have scores 620 or better, DTI requirements vary based on factors including credit score and the size of your down payment.
+If both borrowers have a score of 620 or better, you may be approved with DTI up to 57% (or maybe DTI above 50% depending on other qualifying factors).

 Co-Signer Vs. Co-Borrower